mzc796/SDN-Lab-5/README.md

 # SDN-Lab-4
-We use L2switch project as the basis to build customized SDN applications.
+Learn L2switch project.
+Later, we will use L2switch project as the basis to build customized SDN applications.

 ## Virtual Machine Summary
 Memory: >= 8GB